ibm-cloud-docs/appid/ts_saml.md

 **What's happening**

-When you send an authentication request, you receive an error regarding the `NameID`.
+When you send an authentication request, you receive an error that regards the `NameID`.

 **Why it's happening**